Communist Party of the Russian Federation: Party programme

 The party is in favour of cooperation with the Russian Orthodox Church.
 According to the words of Zyuganov, the CPRF is a party of scientific, but not militant atheism.
 Propaganda of any religion is banned inside the party.
 The CPRF celebrates the rule of Joseph Stalin.
 Zyuganov and the party support social conservatism and voted in favor of the ban on the "promotion of non-traditional sexual relations to minors", commonly known as the Russian gay propaganda law.
-During the Russian invasion of Ukraine of 2022, the party has taken a resoundingly pro-war stance.
+During the Russian invasion of Ukraine, the party has taken a pro-war stance.
 The party leader, Gennady Zyuganov, called in the Duma for a general mobilization.

 Internal factions

 Since its founding the CPRF has had several distinct internal factions: